sagemath/trac_to_gh/Issue 1297.md

 # Issue 1297: [with spkg] make numpy use atlas by default

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1297

 Original creator: jkantor